ThanhTruong3010/auto-suggestion/README.md

 ## Question 1

-- I sent about 10 mins to do it. https://jsfiddle.net/6fevy8t7/67/
+- I spent about 10 mins to do it. https://jsfiddle.net/6fevy8t7/67/

 ## Question 2

-- I sent about 5 mins to do it. https://jsfiddle.net/qzt6ejmg/27/
+- I spent about 5 mins to do it. https://jsfiddle.net/qzt6ejmg/27/

 ## Apply feature to any Search box(Question 3)